 What is human trafficking?

-What trafficking really means is people groomed and forced into sexual exploitation; people tricked into accepting risky job offers and trapped in forced labour in building sites, farms or factories.
-It means being recruited to work in private homes only to be trapped, exploited and abused behind closed doors with no way out.
-It’s a serious crime and a grotesque abuse of the people it affects – which is why tackling it is one of our four strategic priorities (including child slavery, climate change and modern slavery, and responsible business.)
+What this means in practice is that people may be coerced or forced into sexual or criminal exploitation or recruited into jobs through restrictive visas, whose conditions exacerbate vulnerabilities that trap people in exploitation, especially in sectors such as farming, health and social care, constructions, fishing or domestic work.
+People may also be forced into situations of forced labour by state actors.
+Some of these forms of exploitation are less visible than others.
+For example, domestic workers can be recruited to work in private homes only to be trapped, exploited and abused behind closed doors, while others are simply hidden in plain sight.
+It’s a serious crime and a grotesque abuse of the people it affects, which is why tackling it is one of our four strategic priorities (including child slavery, climate change and modern slavery, and responsible business.)

 Human trafficking in numbers

-(Estimates by The United Nations Office for Drugs and Crime (UNODC) 2020)
+(Estimates by The United Nations Office for Drugs and Crime 2024)

 How do people get trafficked?

-There are many things that can lead to a person being trafficked.
+There are many factors that can lead to a person being trafficked.
 They might have been kidnapped or coerced by someone; they may have been trying to escape abuse or poverty; or they could simply have been trying to improve their lives and support their families.
+Perpetrators often take advantage of vulnerabilities and gaps in state support and protection to trap people in exploitation.
+Individuals, including those with disabilities, care-experienced young people, people with experience of the criminal justice system, and individuals with insecure housing, jobs or immigration status are often targeted.

 What we do

-We believe in a world where vulnerable people can find opportunities to provide for their families in safety and dignity, including safe migration mechanisms.
+We believe in a world where everyone should find opportunities to provide for themselves and their families in safety and dignity, including through safe migration mechanisms.
+We advocate for states to adopt responses to trafficking and exploitation that address their root causes, while ensuring that policies do not inadvertently increase these risks.

 - We supported girls and women in Nepal personally affected by trafficking, training them as paralegals and arranging placements at police stations.